3SUM in Preprocessed Universes: Faster and Simpler: Preliminaries

 \begin{proof} Create two univariate polynomials $P := \sum_{a \in A}x^{a \bmod m}$ and $Q := \sum_{b \in B}x^{b \bmod m}$.
 Their degrees are at most $m - 1$.
 Then, use the Fast Fourier Transform (FFT) in order to compute the product polynomial $PQ$ in time $O(m \log m)$.
 Finally, for every $i \in [m]$, set $v_i$ to be the sum of coefficients in front of $x^i$ and $x^{m+i}$ in $PQ$. \end{proof}

 We also repeatedly use the following folklore fact about the number of false positives produced by hashing modulo a prime number.

-\begin{lemma}[False positives modulo a prime] Let $T \subseteq [U]^3$ be a set of triples of integers bounded by $U$ with no 3SUM solution, i.e., $\forall_{(a,b,c) \in T} a + b \neq c$.
+\begin{lemma}[False positives modulo a prime] Let $T \subseteq [U]^3$ be a set of triples of non-negative integers bounded by $U$ with no 3SUM solution, that is, $a + b \neq c$ for all $(a,b,c) \in T$.
 Let $r$ be an integer, and let $p$ be a prime number sampled uniformly at random from the range $[r, 2r)$.
 Then the expected number of false positives is bounded by

 \end{lemma}